 This classic nu-disco/house single from Italy's Cristiano Spiller was a #1 club hit in the UK, Ireland, New Zealand and Australia in the year 2000, and featured disco diva Sophie Ellis-Bextor.

-Phoneboxes, crowds, restaurants, bathroom mirrors, all the people, everything is seen in Alice-in-Wonderland proportions from the gigantic DJ Spiller's viewpoint.
-The smoggy reality of BKK, of course, is far detached from the setting of this clip. 😉
+The smoggy reality of BKK, of course, is far detached from the setting of this video.

 2. Duke Dumont – I Got U ft.
 Jax Jones

-He takes a speedboat around Railay Beach, hangs out with non-psycho monkeys, treks through jungle, rides elephants, hits up water sports, dances with white women in bikinis at beach bars with other westerners, gets massages, drinks coconut water, etc.
+He takes a speedboat around Railay Beach, hangs out with non-psycho monkeys, treks through jungle, rides elephants, hits up water sports, dances with white women in bikinis at beach bars, gets massages and drinks coconut water.

 3. The Libertines – Gunga Din